offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 The correct action to take in this scenario is to add pseudocounts to HMM weights: Add a very small value to each weight, then normalize each hidden state's  ...

- * emission such that all of its outgoing transitions sum to 1.0.
+ * outgoing transition such that all of its outgoing transitions sum to 1.0.
  * emission such that all of its emissions sum to 1.0.

 TODO: add code here